-If your vehicle is an FFV it is noted in the owner’s manual, on the fuel cap, or by consulting this list of FFVs available U.S. by clicking here.
+If your vehicle is an FFV it will be noted in the owner’s manual or on the fuel cap.
+You can also consult this list of FFVs available in the U.S.

 To learn more about E85 and higher ethanol blends, please click here.

 To find out where you can find E85 near you, please click here.

 Then biodiesel, a cleaner-burning, advanced biofuel, is the right choice for you.

 You can purchase biodiesel in blends from B5, containing 5% biodiesel, all the way up to B20 or B50, containing 20% and 50% biodiesel, respectively.